The following browsers have moved their default mode to be W3C standard:

 Users can list all the files that their session downloaded in the grid session.

 Mostly used for client certificates.

-Firefox saves client certificates in the profile but Selenium uses temporary profile.
+Firefox saves client certificates in the profile but Selenium uses a temporary profile.
 To pass this issue we need to add a capability that will make Selenium run with our custom profile.

 First, we need to make a profile and load our certificate on it:

-- Launch Firefox and click the menu icon found in the upper-right-corner of the browser.
+- Launch Firefox and click the menu icon found in the upper-right corner of the browser.
 After that, click the Preferences icon.